nancypaucar/DH150-2020W/README.md

 ![church look](https://camo.githubusercontent.com/599452a78ed4c921b1085c8a5ee0ca371ba10495/68747470733a2f2f692e706f7374696d672e63632f51787234354753582f53637265656e2d53686f742d323032302d30312d31312d61742d392d34392d31392d504d2e706e67) | ![restaurant look](https://camo.githubusercontent.com/fc9c70e0b76c1a7fffaa249c24a8a05350014b26/68747470733a2f2f692e706f7374696d672e63632f387a5a713650674b2f53637265656e2d53686f742d323032302d30312d31332d61742d31322d33312d32322d504d2e706e67)

-## Competitor analysis: Usability Testing
+## Competitor Analysis: Usability Testing

 The purpose of the usability testing was to learn about how easy it was for users to use the Community Chapel World Outreach website.
 I recorded users navigating through the site and noted their feedback on what usability issues they had.
 I learned that they had trouble accessing the media content of the site because of unexplained missing videos.
 I tested if the users could find information about church activities with the cluttered and unorganized look of the site.
 Additionally, I checked if the user could find information about events that were currently taking place with the tools and documentation presented on the site.
 I learned that the UT process can get out of hand without clear instructions given to participating users.
 I want to improve my UT in the future by making clearer questions and also providing a more private room for the participant to do UT without any distractions.